 - A key piece of the Minutemen's success so far to start the 2018-19 campaign has been its special teams units.
-UMass has scored at least one power-play goal in five of seven games thus far and has logged multiple power-play goals on three occasions this season.
+UMass has scored at least one power-play goal in seven of nine games thus far, including the last five straight, and has logged multiple power-play goals on four occasions this season.

-- The Minutemen currently rank first in Hockey East with a 35.5 (11-for-31) power play percentage, which is good for fourth in the nation.
+- The Minutemen currently rank first in Hockey East with a 33.3 (13-for-39) power play percentage, which is good for third in the nation.
 UMass is tied for fourth in the nation in power-play goals, as well.